EmmaDevv/historyworkk/readme.md

-# simple App
-this is a very simple history app.
-Heres what it can do:

-- Show info about historical events
-- Give a little current affairs

-See live site here
+a simple history site for people who want tp grpw in knwoledge of their roots.
+Built with HTML and CSS